 The planned protest stems from the “Bad Apple Campaign,” launched jointly by Green America and CLW on March 12, 2014.
 To date, the campaign has collected nearly seventeen thousand signatures urging Apple’s CEO Tim Cook to remove dangerous chemicals in an effort to protect the young Chinese workers who manufacture Apple’s products.
 See http://www.greenamerica.org/bad-apple/ for more information.

 The protests’ location at Apple’s “Cube” store, near Central Park, is significant in that the store is one of Apple’s most profitable retail locations, grossing more than $350 million per year.
 Industry experts estimate that Apple could remove benzene and other dangerous chemicals from production for as little as $1 dollar per device.

 Smartphones and other electronics are made with thousands of chemicals, many of which are known to be harmful to human health such as benzene or n-hexane.
 Occupational exposure to benzene can lead to leukemia.
 Apple is profiting at the expense of the workers who assemble their iconic products in China, even though safer chemical alternatives are available.
 The campaign is calling on Apple to lead the way in protecting worker health and safety.

-In a statement, it said it was “continuously working to protect our users’ data.”If you think China Watch Blog's information is useful, click on cup of coffee on left hand side and make a small contribution via PayPal
+In April 2012, Greenpeace hosted an action at this store to call attention to Apple’s wasteful energy practices.
+As a result, one year later, Apple announced a plan to use 100% renewable energy at its data centers.If you think China Watch Blog's information is useful, click on cup of coffee on left hand side and make a small contribution via PayPal